abdelghafarhelala/Movie-App/README.md

-# Flutter App Readme
+# Movie App Readme

-This README file provides instructions on how to build and run a Flutter app.
-Flutter is a framework developed by Google for building cross-platform mobile applications using a single codebase.
+This README file provides instructions on how to build and run a movie app using Flutter.
+The movie app allows users to browse and search for movies, view movie details, and save favorite movies to watch later.
 The instructions provided here assume that you have already set up Flutter on your machine.
 If you haven't, please refer to the official Flutter documentation for installation instructions.

 ## Prerequisites